-1. There is evidence indicating the worker would seek new employment in the general labour market to attempt to restore his/her loss of earnings during a temporary work disruption. (i.e., if he/she was not injured).
-To make this determination, the decision-maker may consider factors such as the following
+1. There is evidence indicating the worker would seek new employment in the general labour market to attempt to restore their loss of earnings during a temporary work disruption. (i.e., if they were not injured).
+To make this determination, the WSIB may consider factors such as the following:

 - Does the worker have a job offer?